Lillian H. South: Family and early life

+Career

-St Joseph Hospital
+St. Joseph's Hospital

 In 1906, South and her medical partners opened a health care facility in order to make local hospital care available to the people of Warren County.
 She remodeled and enlarged her house in Bowling Green to establish St. Joseph's Hospital.
-The hospital, with 42 beds, allowed the local physicians to offer around the clock local medical and nursing care to their own patients, and provide care to the young people that temporarily relocated to Bowling Green for their education.
+The hospital, with 42 beds, allowed the local physicians to offer around the clock local medical and nursing care to their own patients, and provide care to the young people who temporarily relocated to Bowling Green for their education.

 Kentucky State Board of Health

 In 1910, South was employed by the State Board of Health as the State Bacteriologist.
 From this position, South became a major influence on public health in the United States through her medical research and training programs.
-She also had a large positive impact on the health and well-being of Kentucky's people through the medical services she provided thorough the State Laboratory.
+She also had a large positive impact on the health and well-being of Kentucky's people through the medical services she provided through the State Laboratory.

-Disease eradication

-Through her work at the State Board of Health South did research into hookworms, rabies, and leprosy that lowered of the incidence of the diseases in Kentucky.
-She spearheaded a public campaign to eliminate hookworm and is credited for virtually eradicating the once widely prevalent disease from the state.
+Through her work at the State Board of Health, South's research into hookworms, rabies, and leprosy lowered the incidents of the diseases in Kentucky.
+She led a public campaign to eliminate hookworm and is credited for virtually eradicating the once widely prevalent disease from the state.
 She lobbied the Kentucky State Legislature to ban the use of the public drinking cup.

 Medical Associations

 South was heavily involved with local and national medical organizations, and had leadership roles in prominent medical associations.
 She was an active member of the American Association for the Advancement of Science.
 She was the first women to hold the position of vice president with the American Medical Association.
 She was president of the Association of Southern Medical Women, and councilor of the American Association of Medical Women.
 And she was an active member of the Kentucky Medical Association, the Jefferson County Medical Society, and the Tri-County Medical Society.

-Thorough out her life, South continued to study the newest medical scientific advances and traveled extensively to learn as much as she could.
+Throughout her life, South continued to study the newest medical scientific advances and traveled extensively to learn as much as she could.
 She studied at Johns Hopkins, Mayo Clinic, the Pasteur Lab in Paris, and the Madame Curie Radium Institute.
 She was a delegate to the International Hygiene Congress in Dresden, Germany, and to the Public Health Division of the League of Nations in Geneva, Switzerland.

 Later family life

 On July 8, 1926, South married Judge Hiram H. Tye, a well-known attorney and judge from Whitley County, Kentucky.
 Tye had a law practice, Tye & Siler, that was the local attorneys for the Louisville & Nashville Railroad; the Southern Railway; the Cincinnati, New Orleans & Texas Pacific Railway; the Western Union Telegraph Company, and other prominent coal-mining related corporations.

 South kept a separate residence from her husband during the week in order to continue her medical career.
 On weekends and holidays she traveled to stay at their shared house in Williamsburg, Kentucky.
-Judge Tye had been married previously.
 He died on July 3, 1948.